An Internship to Remember – My Time With An Award-Winning PR Agency

 Thursday, March 2nd, 2017

-WHILE my first two weeks with The Holyrood Partnership gave me a taster for PR, my last two weeks have provided a real insight into the world of public relations.
+WHILE my first two weeks with The Holyrood PR gave me a taster for PR, my last two weeks have provided a real insight into the world of public relations.

 My third week started off with a bang, as our story about Scots soldier John Mackay and concentration camp survivor Eci’s 71st Valentine’s Day celebration captured the attention of press.